Label Sets / Question Sets

 {% endtabs %}

-When validating, you will likely need to access certain information to determine whether the answer is valid or requires adjustment before submission.
-You can access all information provided from the function argument, as demonstrated in the function to write the desired validation behavior.
+When validating, you may need to access certain information to determine whether the answer is valid or needs adjustment before submission.
+You can access all required data from the function argument, as shown in the example function.

 <details>